freepoet/SCTD/README.md

 Format: Pascal VOC with xml annotations. (voc2coco.py is also available)

-Authors: Peng Zhang, Mingqiang Ning, Yan Zhou, Dandan Liu
+Authors: Dr. Peng Zhang, Dr. Mingqiang Ning, Zhisheng Zhang, Han Li, Yan Zhou, Prof. Yue Fan, Prof. Dandan Liu

 This project is currently part of work in a manusript submitted to IEEE Geoscience and Remote Sensing.
 If you have any quenstion during utilization, please contact us.